passportxyz/passport-docs/pages/stamps/overview.md

 ## What types of Stamps would we like to see more of?

-We are specifically interested in Stamps that are accessible in areas of the world that are currently under-represented, such as Africa and Asia and Latin America.
+We are specifically interested in Stamps that are accessible in areas of the world that are currently under-represented, such as Asia, Africa, and Latin America.
 This is so people in those regions don't find it more difficult to prove themselves to be real users than people from other areas.

-Similarly, we are interested to see more STamps that are accessible to new-comers to Web3, but still match our key criteria.
+Similarly, we are interested to see more Stamps that are accessible to new-comers to Web3, but still match our key criteria.

 ## Process

 If you believe your Stamp meets the criteria described above, then you should submit your Stamp using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdpxAUllQKuPd7ogO7hJMuSUoZzThF0ZRpKVw7MVJg6CD0sPg/viewform?usp=sf_link).

-We review form submissions periodically and will get back to partners whoe Stamps we want to integrate as soon as possible.
+We review form submissions periodically and will get back to partners who's Stamps we want to integrate as soon as possible.

 If we decide to move forward with your Stamp, the next step is to follow the instructions in [this guide](https://docs.passport.xyz/stamps/integrating-a-new-stamp).